 May that be the endless investment options and firms, or just the mindset and the ability of Americans to choose the right path and have the right answers.
 We will never know, but one thing is for sure, there is a reason for startups growing so fast in the USA, and predictions are showing that many new ones, such as Flexport, Digitalocean, and Betterment, are ready to jump over the billion sign any moment.

-China is second in line after the United States by the growing number of unicorns in various sectors, from the food-growing industry to fintech, with a total valuation around $277 billion combining the overall number of Chinese-based unicorns, according to latest reports, and the number is increasing.
+China is second in line after the United States by the growing number of unicorns in various sectors, from the food-growing industry to fintech, with a total valuation of around $277 billion combining the overall number of Chinese-based unicorns, according to latest reports, and the number is increasing.
 In fact, that figure doesn’t include Ant Financial, the founded in 2014 technology company providing financial services.

 Ant Financial covers a valuation of $150 billion just by itself.
 The company found its way to success by targeting the market for mobile and electronic payments.
 That doesn’t make it just the most developed and prized fintech company in the world, but also the highest by value unicorn on the planet.